Azure-Samples/cognitive-services-speech-sdk/samples/batch-synthesis/python/README.md

     Some notes:

+    - We recommend using a passwordless authentication provided by the `azure-identity` library.
+Your Microsoft Entra user account is need to be assigned with `Cognitive Services Speech User` or `Cognitive Services Speech User` role.
-    - You can get the subscription key and endpoint from the "Keys and Endpoint" tab on your Cognitive Services or Speech resource in the Azure Portal.
+      - Alternatively, you can get the subscription key from the "Keys and Endpoint" tab on your Azure AI Speech resource in the Azure Portal.
     - Batch synthesis is only available for paid subscriptions, free subscriptions are not supported.
     - Please refer to [this page](https://learn.microsoft.com/azure/ai-services/speech-service/regions#rest-apis) for a complete list of region identifiers in the expected format.